Climate Change - Misconceptions

 gas and so tiny amounts make big differences.
 The figure in

-oceans have been absorbing a lot of the CO2 produced,
+have been absorbing a lot of the CO2 produced, so

 The amount of carbon dioxide in the air has increased in the last 150 years, It has been doing so since the industrial revolution and is currently outside of any observed natural cycle: